 Meet the Skipper

 Robin's experience in cruising started from a young age, under the watchful eye of his father, Robin learned the old ways of sailing and navigating.
 Three-time winner of the 'Yachting World' cruising trophy, Robin has always kept his sea legs.
-This Westerly Ocean lord is called 'Osis' After many years, I made the decision to buy a power boat.
+Whether you're looking to relax, explore, or celebrate a special occasion, Robin provides the perfect platform for a memorable day at sea.
+Robin has full RYA training and qualification both in caostal water and abroad

-My name is Robin, and I own L u n a.
+My name is Robin, and I own Luna.
 I grew up on sailboats and have over 15,000 nautical miles to my name.
 Although the Solent is my home, I’ve sailed the English Channel and crossed the Bay of Biscay.
 From calm, glassy waters reflecting the stars, to limping home through storm force 11 gales, I’ve had a true sailing upbringing.

 Robin has sailed both sides of the English Channel—ranging from the Solent all the way to the Scilly Isles (just ask about Hangman's Rock), and from Bon Fleur and Saint-Vaast, around the Brest Peninsula, and down the Bay of Biscay to La Rochelle and its many spectacular islands.
 Needless to say, if you ask Robin about these journeys, be prepared—there's always a story or two.
-You’ve been warned

 Whatever the day brings—tides, weather, or unexpected turns—Robin’s experience ensures it will be the best it can be.
 With every wind change, Robin is already thinking ahead to the next sheltered cove or safe harbour.
 He has an intimate knowledge of the Solent's anchorages, having visited every one of them.
 Robin’s experience not only enhances your day on the water, but he’s always happy to share his knowledge with those who are learning.